LarsLott/Measuring-Policy-Performance-Democracy-and-Governance-Capacities/README.md

 # Measuring Policy Performance, Democracy and Governance Capacieties.

-Title: Replication File for “Measuring Policy Performance, Democracy, and Governance Capacities: A Conceptual and Methodological Assessment of the Sustainable Governance Indicators (SGI)”
+Title: Replication File for “Measuring Policy Performance, Democracy, and Governance Capacities: A Conceptual and Methodological Assessment of the Sustainable Governance Indicators (SGI)”.
+European Policy Analysis.
+Accepted for publication.

 Author: Croissant, Aurel and Pelke, Lars